CyberAtUC/cyberatuc.org/guides/livestream.md

 * If the source is displaying, but there's black space around it in the scene or it's mispositioned, go to the Properties pop-up again and make sure the video resolution is correct.
 If it is indeed 1920x1080, then you can fix the scene by simply clicking on the picture in the scene, and dragging the corners of the source to adjust its position/size.

 ## Running the stream
 Now that everything is (hopefully) working, you need to actually run the stream during the meeting.
 Essentially, this just consists of switching between scenes.
-In the scenes list, there are two types of scenes that you can use during the stream: SPLASH and PRESENT (*HAYDEN'S NOTE TO SELF: need to make sure these are the correct names in the OBS configs*).
+In the scenes list, there are two types of scenes that you can use during the stream: SPLASH and PRESENT.

 * The SPLASH scenes show a pretty photo of the university and show a simple message.
 There are "starting soon" and "see you next week" versions of the SPLASH screen pre-made, and there's also one with no preset message that you can edit.
 To change the text on that scene, go to that scene, then right click the text source in the Sources list and select Properties.
 Change the text to whatever you like.
 * The PRESENT scenes are the primary scenes you'll use while the meeting is actually ongoing.
 There's three main PRESENT scenes: desktop, laptop, and webcam.
   * The desktop scene shows whatever is the right monitor of the PC.
-When you show this scene, you should also have the projectors in the classroom set to "Project PC" (via the touchscreen on the desk).
+When you show this scene, you should also have the classroom projectors set to "Project PC" (via the touchscreen on the desk).
   * The laptop scenes show any laptop that is connected, whether it be HDMI or VGA.
 Most of the time, the first laptop scene on the list should be fine, but there are alternate versions of the scene you can use if you have a laptop putting out a weird resolution.
 When you use the laptop scenes, you should have the classroom projectors set to "Project HDMI".
   * The webcam scene is shows the webcam video fullscreen with the name of the club tucked in the corner.
 We don't use this one much.

-A few minutes before the meeting is going to start, make sure the "live" scene is set to the "starting soon" SPLASH scene.
+A few minutes before the meeting is going to start, make sure the "live" scene is set to the "SPLASH: starting soon" scene.
 Then click the "Start Streaming" button in OBS (it's at the bottom on the far right).

 ### Ending the stream
-If you can, it's nice to have the "see you next week" SPLASH scene up for a minute or so at the end of the meeting.
-Regardless, you'll want to click "Stop Streaming" and then close OBS and log out of the computer.
-Pack up everything into the Hak5 bag, and take the tripod back to Langsam (the desk is open pretty late so I recommend returning it the same night so you don't forget about it).
+If you can, it's nice to have the "SPLASH: see you next week" scene up for a minute or so at the end of the meeting.
+When you're ready to kill it, click "Stop Streaming", close OBS, and log out of the computer.
+Tap "End Class" on the touchscreen to turn off the projectors.
+Pack up all the equipment into the Hak5 bag and store it in either Rhodes 1000 or ERC 516.
+Put the tripod in its bag and return it to Langsam (the Langsam desk is open pretty late, so I recommend returning it immediately after the meeting ends).